 San Aotea II

-Sanford’s inshore fleet comprises twelve vessels, targeting mainly snapper, trevally, tarakihi, hoki and orange roughy.
+Sanford’s inshore fleet comprises four vessels, targeting mainly snapper, trevally, tarakihi, hoki and orange roughy.
 In all, these vessels land over 50 different species – all fresh.
-Vessels range in size from 19 to 32 meters in length and fish to depths of 20 to 1,000 metres.
+Vessels range in size from 26 to 32 meters in length and fish to depths of 20 to 1,000 metres.

 Inshore vessels typically have crews of four or five and spend the least amount of time at sea as possible to ensure the fish is landed fresh.
-Our fleet consists of one longliner landing snapper into Auckland, one Danish seiner and four trawlers mainly landing into Auckland, and two trawlers landing into Timaru.
+Our fleet consists of four trawlers mainly landing into Auckland.
 Privately-owned inshore trawlers and longliners are also contracted to fish our quota.
 They typically fish both East and West Coasts on the North Island and the East Coast of the South Island.
-We also operate three inshore purse seiner vessels out of Tauranga that target blue and jack mackerel, tuna and kahawai.

-FV Albatross II is a stern type deep-sea trawler that targets scampi throughout New Zealand waters.
+Sanford own and operate 5 stern type deep-sea trawlers that target scampi throughout New Zealand waters.
 All products are processed, frozen and packed at sea.

 Drysdale & Venture K

-The use of well managed charter vessels to complement our New Zealand fleet is a sensible and economically viable way to catch some of our quota given the variable and seasonal nature of some of our fisheries.
-We continue to charter vessels as part of our long-term arrangement with Dong Won Fisheries Company Limited and Juahm Industries, both from Korea.
+The contracting of well operated New Zealand fishing vessels to complement our own fleet is a sensible and economically viable way to catch some of our quota given the variable and seasonal nature of some of our fisheries.
+We contract these vessels as part of our long standing business relationships with DW New Zealand Ltd, JAICO Limited and their parent companies based in South Korea.

-The charter fleet consists of three trawlers targeting mainly arrow squid, barracouta, jack mackerel and other species.
-The charter vessels range in size from 50 meters to 75 meters long.
+The fishing partnerships fleet consists of four trawlers targeting mainly arrow squid, barracouta, jack mackerel and other species.
+The fishing partnership vessels range in size from 55 meters to 59 meters long.
 They typically have a crew of 40 and stay out at sea for up to 35 days.